John Hextall Park Sign

 The Bowness Historical Society has worked diligently with the City of Calgary to accord official recognition of the previously un-named parkland at the corner of Bowness Road and Bow Crescent as “John Hextall Park,” named after the founder of Bowness, who died almost 100 years ago.

 On Saturday, July 20, 2013, the City convened an official park naming event with an unveiling of the John Hextall Park sign.
-The event was celebrated with a congratulatory message by Mayor Naheed Nenshi and the official unveiling of the sign by Mr. Len Watt, the grandson of John Hextall.
-The ceremonial party included Mayor Naheed Nenshi, MLA Alana DeLong, Alderman Dale Hodges, Len Watt, Bowness Historical Society President Carole Carpenter, and Society Directors.
+The event was celebrated with a congratulatory message by Mayor Naheed Nenshi and the official unveiling of the sign by Mr. Leonard Watt, the grandson of John Hextall.
+The ceremonial party included Mayor Naheed Nenshi, MLA Alana DeLong, Alderman Dale Hodges, Leonard Watt, Bowness Historical Society President Carole Carpenter, and Society Directors.
 Many Bowness residents and supporters attended the event.

 Located on the western edge of Calgary, Bowness is a lovely, unique and vibrant community with a rich history.
 Surrounded by mature trees, the Bow River and Bowness Park, it was annexed to the City of Calgary in 1964, but still has a small town atmosphere.